mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

 There are two ways to integrate Vizro-AI into an application, directly and by accessing the chart code behind a `fig` object.

-1. Vizro-AI's `plot` method returns plotly `go.Figure` object that can be directly used within `Vizro` dashboard.
+1. Vizro-AI's `plot` method returns `plotly.graph_objects` fig object that can be directly used within `Vizro` dashboard.

     !!! example "Direct application integration"